-The YD38 is a heavy duty solenoid operated dead bolting lock suited for commercial or residential doors.
-Being rated up to a million cycles makes this lock suitable for long term installations for single acting doors, where reliability is paramount.
+The YD25K is a solenoid operated dead bolting lock with manual key override suited for commercial or residential doors.
+In fail secure mode, the use of electronic access control can be bypassed completely for a traditional lock and key.
 It is supplied with a matching strike plate and can be surface mounted with the aid of accessories or installed into a mortise for a concealed solution.